 The CPU information reveals that it has eight cores.
 The primary core of the processor is clocked at 3.36 GHz, the four coordinating cores are clocked at 2.80 GHz, and the efficiency cores are clocked at 2.02 GHz.
 With this, the device’s processor has been confirmed to be the upcoming unannounced Snapdragon 8+ Gen 2 from Qualcomm.
 The regular S23 is also expected with the same SoC.

-The Geekbench listing also confirmed that the device would come with a minimum of 8GB RAM and consider it a premium flagship.
+The Geekbench listing also confirmed that the device would have a minimum of 8GB RAM and consider it a premium flagship.
 We can expect more RAM configurations, also.
-And obviously, the device will be coming out of the box Android 13, and the listing confirms this too.
+The device will be coming out of the box Android 13, and the listing confirms this, too.

 The single-core and multi-core scores of the Galaxy S23 Ultra that appeared on Geekbench are 1,521 and 4,689, respectively.
 For reference, the regular S23 variant scored 1,524 and 4,597 points, respectively.
 This much is only confirmed about the Galaxy S23 Ultra from the Geekbench listing.
 There is nothing more to look forward to for the device.